puppup420247-org/EdgeEnterprise/edgeenterprise/edge-ie-mode.md

 You can use the following group policies to configure specific sites to open in IE mode:

-- Use the Enterprise Mode IE website list
+- **Use the Enterprise Mode IE website list**
-- Configure the Enterprise Mode Site List.
+- **Configure the Enterprise Mode Site List**.
 This policy lets you create a separate Enterprise Mode Site list.

-  > [!NOTE]
-  > Enabling this policy overrides the settings in the "Use the Enterprise Mode IE website list" policy, provided that "Configure Internet Explorer integration" is enabled.
+Enabling this policy overrides the settings in the "Use the Enterprise Mode IE website list" policy, provided that "Configure Internet Explorer integration" is enabled.
 Disabling or not configuring this policy doesn't affect the default behavior of the "Configure Internet Explorer integration" policy.

+  > [!IMPORTANT]
+  > This policy applies to Microsoft Edge Dev Channel, version 78 or later.

 **To configure the "Use the Enterprise Mode IE website list" policy:**